ibexa/documentation-developer/docs/guide/personalization/developer_guide/legacy_recommendation_api.md

     The license key is displayed in the upper right in the Admin GUI ([https://admin.yoochoose.net](https://admin.yoochoose.net/)) after logging with your registration credentials.

     If you plan to use [JSONP](https://en.wikipedia.org/wiki/JSONP), authentication must be disabled.
-    If it is enabled in your solution (can be easily tested with a recommendation request in a browser), please contact the eZ Recommender support (<support@yoochoose.com>) for further information and disabling.
+    If it is enabled in your solution (can be easily tested with a recommendation request in a browser), please contact the eZ Recommender support (<support@ibexa.co>) for further information and disabling.

 ## Getting recommendations